Wolf1kZ/forge-app-custom-ui/README.md

-# Forge App using Custom UI
+# Forge App with Custom UI

 This project contains a Forge app written in Javascript that allows search, view and open issues in a Jira project page.